• Home

 • Net Job Loss in 2020 was 9.4 million during the COVID-19 pandemic

-• Job losses under Trump exceeded job gains during his entire administration (Net loss = 2.9 million)
+• Job losses under Trump in his first term exceeded job gains during his entire administration (Net loss = 2.9 million)

 Have jobs come back to America?
 Have jobs increased under Trump?